kkmhogen/KBeaconDemo_Ios/README.md

 ##### 4.3.3.1 Update common parameters
 The app can modify the basic parameters of KBeacon through the KBCfgCommon class.
 The KBCfgCommon has follow paramaters:

-* name: device name, the device name must < 18 character
+* name: device name, the device name must <= 18 character

 * advType: beacon type, can be setting to iBeacon, KSesnor, Eddy TLM/UID/ etc.,

 * advPeriod: advertisement period, the value can be set to 100~10000ms

-* txPower: advertisement TX power, uint is dBm.
+* txPower: advertisement TX power, unit is dBm.

 * autoAdvAfterPowerOn: if autoAdvAfterPowerOn was setting to true, the beacon always advertisement if it has battery.
 If this value was setting to false, the beacon will power off if long press button for 5 seconds.